 In the 8th Grade Project, Get Your Game On, students use their knowledge of transformations to create a Scratch game using symbolism from an ancient myth.
 In this game, the story and imagery of the myth of Yemaya, which has cultural importance in West Africa, Brazil, and Cuba.

 Within lessons that build knowledge, Voice and Choice is used to center students' funds of knowledge in new mathematical content.
-For example, in the 6th Grade Project “Community Recipes” in PBL Teach, Lesson 11 begins by having students respond to the prompt: “How do you make rice?”
+For example, in the 6th Grade Project “Community Recipes” a lesson begins by having students respond to the prompt: “How do you make rice?”
 This opens up an opportunity for students to share about their families customs and traditions, before leading into a lesson on how to identify when two ratios are equivalent from a graph.
 The ratios that are compared throughout the lesson are contributed by students, who share the ratio of cups of rice to water in their family or community recipe.
 The lesson ends with students completing an I used to thinknow I think… where they reflect on how rice plays an important role in many cultural groups and communities.

 In her presentation at ICME, Dr. Hunter reminded participants of the common pitfall of tokenizing students through well-meaning attempts to incorporate their cultural identities in math lessons.
 By drawing on students’ funds of knowledge, teachers can open up lessons to any aspect of identity that students choose to contribute, rather than reducing their heritage, experiences, and beliefs to a single stereotype or generalized experience.
 When students have opportunities to share about themselves in ways that are relevant to the mathematics, they can see how math is part of their lives, and their lives are connected to what they learn in the school math setting.